Destinations Italy Florence & Tuscany

 Where to eat it

 In Florence: Trattoria Cammillo, Il Santo Bevitore, Borgo San Jacopo.
 Out of town: lunch at Pepenero in San Miniato itself — the source.
-Or book a hunt with Giulio + his dog Edda and eat what you find.
+Or book a hunt with Giulio + his dog Edda (Bagno a Ripoli, just south of Florence) and eat what you find.

 InsiderMost "truffle oil" sold in shops is synthetic — chemically flavored, no real truffle inside.
 If the price seems too good, it is.